CausalDisco/gadjid/README.md

 | Oset-AID     |    546 |   250 |
 | SID in R     |    255 |   239 |

+Results obtained with 𝚐𝚊𝚍𝚓𝚒𝚍 v0.0.1 using the Python interface and the SID R package v1.1 from CRAN.

 __Average runtime__
 | Method       | x-sparse ($p=1000$) | sparse ($p=256$) | dense ($p=239$) |
 |--------------|--------------------:|-----------------:|----------------:|